rchasgex31710791/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's often better to write simple, readable code first and optimize only when profiling indicates that a particular section of code is causing performance issues.

+# 2023-12-03
+- Today's programming wisdom is to always prioritize readability and maintainability of code.
+Writing code that is easy to understand and modify not only makes it easier for others to work with your code, but also for yourself when you need to revisit it in the future.
+This means using clear and concise variable names, commenting your code effectively, and organizing your code into logical modules or functions.
+Additionally, adhering to established coding standards and best practices can also improve the overall quality and reliability of your code.
+Remember, code is read far more often than it is written, so make it easy on the eyes!